How much does it cost?

 How long is a lesson?

 Lessons last for 40 minutes, apart from the first consultation which lasts for 1 hour.
-During this initial consultation I will take a brief medical history, and we will also discuss your expectations and what you hope to achieve.
+During this initial consultation I will take a brief medical history, explain what the Alexander Technique is and how it works, and we will also discuss your expectations and what you hope to achieve.

 What should I wear?

 Just wear loose comfortable clothes that allow you easy movement.
 As you will probably be lying down during the lessons it is better not to wear a skirt.
 The only items of clothing you will need to remove will be your shoes and coat.

 What should I do if I cannot attend a lesson?